bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ios-apps.md

 The **Xcode Test for iOS** Step runs the pre-defined Xcode tests.
 It has a default configuration that does not need to be modified: if the tests are written correctly, they will work.
 You can find the same configuration options in Xcode, too.

+{% include message_box.html type="note" title="Check your Stack" content="We recommend checking that the stack selected for your app has the same Xcode version you used to build the app.

-{% include message_box.html type="note" title="Check your Stack" content="If your simulator test fails with 'Ineligible destinations for the <your-app-scheme> scheme', then make sure the XCode version in the Stack tab is correct"%}
+For example, if your simulator test fails with 'Ineligible destinations for the <your-app-scheme> scheme', then make sure the Xcode version in the Stack tab is correct.

+You can read more about our stacks in the [Available stacks](/infrastructure/available-stacks/) guide.
+"%}

 The **Deploy to Bitrise.io** will deploy the following to the **Logs** and [**APPS & ARTIFACTS**](/builds/build-artifacts-online/) tab of the build: